Ethics and Professionalism

 Upon successful completion of this subject, students should be able to:

-- Identify the importance of the best interest duty of a financial planner and the due diligence in maintaining client records.
+- Explain the importance of the best interest duty of a financial planner and the due diligence in maintaining client records.

 In order to enrol in this subject, you must be accepted into one of the following degrees: